uber-go/guide/src/goroutine-forget.md

 - must have a predictable time at which it will stop running; or
 - there must be a way to signal to the goroutine that it should stop

-In both cases, there must be a way code to block and wait for the goroutine to finish.
+In both cases, there must be a way for code to block and wait for the goroutine to finish.

 For example: